ClickHouse/clickhouse-docs/docs/en/guides/sre/user-management/users-and-roles.md

     In order to not have the restrictive row policy applied to other users, another policy must be defined to allow other users and roles to have regular or other types of access.
     :::

+## Testing restrictive role privileges

-## 4. Testing role privileges with column restricted user
+### Testing role privileges with column restricted user

 1. Log into the clickhouse client using the `clickhouse_admin` user
     ```